levanhieu-git/levanhieu.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a 5th year PhD student in Electrical Engineering and Computer Science (EECS) at UC Irvine.
-I am advised by [Athina Markopoulou](https://athinagroup.eng.uci.edu/athina/) and part of the [ProperData NSF Frontier](https://properdata.eng.uci.edu/) project.
-My research lies at the intersection of privacy and networking to improve (1) transparency of data collection practices by characterizing advertising and tracking ecosystems across different platforms such as the [web](https://athinagroup.eng.uci.edu/projects/ats-on-the-web/), [smart TVs](https://levanhieu.com/publication/smarttv_pets_2020/) and [Oculus VR](https://athinagroup.eng.uci.edu/projects/ovrseen/); and (2) control of data collection by designing [frameworks and methodologies](https://athinagroup.eng.uci.edu/projects/ats-on-the-web/) to automate the pain-points of privacy-enhancing technologies (PETs) that block advertising and tracking on the web.
+I am a Postdoctoral Research Fellow within Roya Ensafi's [Censored Planet Lab](https://ensa.fi/) in the Computer Science and Engineering (CSE) School at the University of Michigan, Ann Arbor.
+Previously, I received my PhD student in Electrical Engineering and Computer Science (EECS) at UC Irvine and was advised by [Athina Markopoulou](https://athinagroup.eng.uci.edu/athina/) and part of the [ProperData NSF Frontier](https://properdata.eng.uci.edu/) project.
+My research lies at the intersection of privacy and networking to improve the (1) transparency of data collection practices by characterizing advertising and tracking ecosystems across different platforms such as the [web](https://athinagroup.eng.uci.edu/projects/ats-on-the-web/), [smart TVs](https://levanhieu.com/publication/smarttv_pets_2020/) and [Oculus VR](https://athinagroup.eng.uci.edu/projects/ovrseen/); and the (2) control of data collection by designing [frameworks and methodologies](https://athinagroup.eng.uci.edu/projects/ats-on-the-web/) to automate the pain-points of privacy-enhancing technologies (PETs) that block advertising and tracking on the web.
 For more information, see [my CV](https://drive.google.com/file/d/1QzYKxQLLfWtlrUyTb1jv4QEvf-j7FROf/view).

-Latest 2023 News:
+Recent 2023 News:

+September:
 - I am excited to join [Roya Ensafi's Censored Planet Lab](https://ensa.fi/) at the University of Michigan, Ann Arbor as a postdoc this fall!

+August:
+- I successfully defended by dissertation.
 - I will be presenting [AutoFR](https://www.usenix.org/conference/usenixsecurity23/presentation/le) at USENIX Security 2023.
 Its [code and dataset](https://github.com/UCI-Networking-Group/AutoFR) received all [USENIX artifact badges](https://secartifacts.github.io/usenixsec2023/badges) for Available, Functional, and Reproduced.

+Earlier:
 - I am honored to receive the [Graduate Dean's Dissertation Fellowship 2023](https://grad.uci.edu/funding/current-fellowships/graduate-deans-dissertation-fellowship-i/).
-- I will be attending [IEEE S&P 2023](https://sp2023.ieee-security.org/index.html) from May 22-25rd as a Student Travel Grant Recipient.
-- I was an invited panelist at the [Electrical Engineering Specialization Panel](https://www.instagram.com/p/Crhr8oFOECV/?igshid=MDJmNzVkMjY%3D&__coig_restricted=1), hosted by [IEEE](https://ieee.ics.uci.edu/index.html).